22.214.171.124 Suitable work

 - ACCS (child wellbeing), ACCS (grandparent), ACCS (temporary financial hardship), and

-- other miscellaneous costs of accepting a job offer of suitable part-time work (such as buying appropriate clothes, a uniform or other job related equipment) will not be included in this determination.
-However, principal carer parents may be able to access assistance provided by the employment services provider, such as through the Employment Fund.
+- other miscellaneous costs of accepting a job offer of suitable part-time work (such as buying appropriate clothes, a uniform or other job-related equipment) will not be included in this determination.
+However, principal carer parents may be able to access assistance provided by employment services, such as through the Employment Fund.

 Exception: If a principal carer parent also has a partial capacity to work due to a disability (as assessed by an ESAt/JCA) and they have costs in moving into employment not otherwise offset by other assistance (e.g. through the Workplace-Modifications Scheme) then these costs should also be factored into calculating financial suitability of a job (i.e. they must be at least $50 a fortnight better off once these additional costs are also factored in).

 In some limited circumstances the next complete fortnight might not be the most appropriate period for assessing whether the job is financially suitable.
 This could include instances where a principal carer parent is taking up a job that involves work that has variable hours/shifts - which are known beforehand - that would affect earned income significantly.
 For example, they may be working shift work and this might mean the person will have significantly higher earned income one fortnight compared to the next.
 In these instances, the delegate is able to consider a longer period and use this period to consider whether the person is financially better off over the month (rather than the next complete fortnight).
 The use of this approach should be the exception rather than the rule.